Company Overview

 (b) Subsequent expenditure

-Subsequent costs are included in the asset's carrying recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset’s carrying value recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 All other repairs and maintenance are charged to the Statement of Profit and Loss during the period in which they are incurred.

 (c) Depreciation: